Yukti-09/ANN/README.md

-# ANN
+# Artificial Neural Network
-This repository contains the implementation of Artificial Neural Networks in MATLAB.
+This repository contains the implementation of Artificial Neural Network in MATLAB.